Infrastructure Engineer (DC, SF, NYC, Remote)

 - Ability to pick up and learn new development and operations skills

 We're a small team working to radically improve our government, so everyone that joins us has a direct impact on the direction and success of Nava.
 We are stewards – we hold a deep responsibility towards the systems that we work with.
 We are a community – we value collaboration both within our teams and with the many hardworking people within government.
-We offer generous compensation and equity packages and value a healthy work/life balance.
+We offer generous benefits and equity.

 We care deeply about diversity and inclusion at Nava.
 We are an equal opportunity employer and do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.

-Note that we participate in E-Verify and upon hire, will provide the federal government with your Form I-9 information to confirm that you are authorized to work in the U.S.
+Note: We participate in E-Verify.
+Upon hire, we will provide the federal government with your Form I-9 information to confirm that you are authorized to work in the U.S. This role is required to work from the contiguous United States.